IsabelWh/DataAnalysisProjects/README.md

 # Data Analysis Portfolio Projects

 Here you will find a selection of my data analysis and visualisation projects.
-Open to comments, suggestions and advice!
+I'm keen to learn, so open to comments, optimisation suggestions and advice!
 <hr>

 ## Projects